-Not many people know that councils have the power to prosecute landlords who break the law.
+Know that councils have powers to prosecute landlords who break the law.
 Unfortunately, in the current system it takes lots of time and money to do this using the criminal courts, so some councils don’t do it.

 Hackney Council’s 10 steps to better private renting for tenants and landlords campaign launched in February, 2015, is working to put pressure on the government to agree to the introduction of a national ban on rogue landlords; mandatory installation of fire and carbon monoxide detectors; and action on retaliatory evictions.